-The SCA made a bad choice in hiring Don Imus, and I made, a bad choice in paying fifty cents to see him, imus is the poor man's marriage of Don Rickles and Lester Maddox, and then minus some, for an extra 75t, I could have bought a Mayboy, and least had pictures to look at.
-Editor's mote: After the show last Wed, Imus proceeded to the louinge in the student center where he held a "mini-interview.
-Unfortuneatly, he is not the "ideal person to question, this answers were very short and generally not to the point, therefore, displaying any type of complete interview in these pages would be quite impossible.
-However, he did manage to make it perfectly clear that he could see no reason why "he should not be allowed to use the word fuck on the radio". this was the only thing that seemed to trouble him.
-In addition he added that "the whole thing is making money and that he steals a great deal of his material from National Lampoon and Richard (Continued on page 12)
+The SGA made a bad choice in hiring Don Imus, and I made a bad choice in paying fifty cents to see him.
+Imus is the poor man's marriage of Don Rickles and Lester Maddox, and then minus some: For an extra 75c, I could have bought a Playboy, and least had pictures to look at.
+Editor's note: After the show last Wed., Imus proceeded to the lounge in the student centerwhere he held a "mini-interview.
+Unfortuneatly, he is not the "ideal person to question."
+His answers were very short and generally not to the point, therefore; displaying any type of complete interview in these pages would be quite impossible.
+However, he did manage to make it perfectly clear that he could see no reason why "he should not be allowed to use the word fack on the radio...this was the only thing that seemed to trouble him.
+In addition he added that "the whole thing is making money and that he steals a great deal of his material from National Lampoon and Richard (Continued on page 12).